Bugbears 5e: Stats and Guide for Players and DMs

 Mechanically, bugbears get a strong +6 bonus to Stealth and get to roll an extra damage die when using a melee weapon, which makes them fearsome ambush predators.

 Nevertheless, bugbears also aren’t particularly brave or loyal.
-They might make excellent mercenaries, serving as shock troops or commandos in larger goblin war parties, or rise to lead their own warbands, but they will turn tail and run without a second thought if they see things aren’t going their way.
-A captured bugbear will also happily betray its own former allies if it thinks doing so will prolong its life.
+A captured bugbear will happily betray its own former allies if it thinks doing so will prolong its life.

 Therefore, I’d like to humbly submit two ways to use bugbears to get the most out of them at different tiers of play.

-Or, steal all the new abilities from the playable bugbear in Monsters of the Multiverse and make your bugbears into truly terrifying solo monsters.
+Or, steal all the new abilities from the playable bugbear in Monsters of the Multiverse source book.

 MotM Bugbear Traits